Start Your Journal with a Positive Headspace (A Year of Journaling: Week 1)

 Try to be mindful of how you feel right now, and turn your negatives into a positive.
 Are you feeling a bit stressed about your job?
 You can think positively that you have a job you love or a job that pays your bills.

-Get into a place of acceptance, gratitude, and mindfulness, and that is enough positivity for your journaling.
+Get into a place of acceptance, gratitude, and mindfulness; that is enough positivity for your journaling.
+Here are some quick tips to help you get started:

 When you are grateful and appreciative of the blessings in your life, it boosts your mood, helps you become happier, and you carry that with you through every facet of your life.